shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

-All these services started with grand goals and became integral to the workflow of many users, yet they all had their [Keyser Söze Moment][keyser-soze-moment] when they were shutdown for different reasons.
+All these services started with grand goals and became integral to the workflow of many users, yet they all had their [Keyser Söze Moment][keyser-soze-moment] when they were shut down for different reasons.

 For a company that gives you something for "free", you are alway just a cost center.
-If they cannot profit from you , or even if they cannot profit enough, your data that you deem safe and sound in their vault lives on borrowed time.
+If they cannot profit from you, or even if they cannot profit enough, your data that you deem safe and sound in their vault lives on borrowed time.
 Sooner or later you will be shown the door unceremoniously and only if you are lucky will they let you collect your belongings through a convenient export